Killinskillz69/Nineteen69-paystring.crypto.com-/ERC-735:-Claim-Holder-Registry-vs.-in-contract.md

 #### CONs

 - will mainly be useful for pure ethereum accounts or smart contracts.
 There is no advantage over in-contract claims when adding signatures to them
-- Will be hard to change, or to improve over time, as the code once deployed is fixes, or needs a complicated upgrade mechanism
+- Will be hard to change, or to improve over time, as the code once deployed is fixed, or needs a complicated upgrade mechanism

 ### In-Contract claims